Disappointments with Violence and Social Orders

 To differentiate within these “natural states” they talk about different kinds of institutionalization that can happen.
 The state itself can become less personalized.
 Public law can become more binding.
 The military can be centralized and brought under political control.
 That’s all true, but at that point, what are we even talking about?
 Isn’t a society with an impersonal state apparatus under a binding regime of public law with a tightly controlled military an incredibly different thing from a world where there’s a loose coalition of nobles behind a king?
 How is the shadow of civil war possibly similar between those two cases?
 Maybe I just didn’t get it, but this felt less plausible to me as I went.

 And those kind of complaints are just about US losing its state capacity and optimal institutions for growth!
 There’s basically nothing to be said about the risks of mass politics and democratic backsliding.
 They just say that open access orders are stable because people trying to attack them are unpopular and lose elections.
 That’s clearly only a little bit true!
 We’re going to figure out soon enough how true it is in the US.
-Sadly this book does not give us any useful tools for thinking through what to expect!
+Sadly this book does not give us many tools for thinking through what to expect.